gmbecker/contributing_to_r_lesson/outline.md

 - Sometimes a patch changing behavior is not the correct fix
   - Even to problems that are real

-# Circa 2015 - Icaris Flies With Such Very Sturdy Wings
+# Circa 2015 - Icarus Flies With Such Very Sturdy Wings
-## PR#16385 - All logical operaters (silently) behave as `!` when called with 1 argument
+## PR#16385 - All logical operators (silently) behave as `!` when called with 1 argument
 - Reported By Barry Rowlingson
 -
 ```